akridge/Valheim-Free-Game-Server-Setup-Using-Oracle-Cloud/README.md

 ### Then just drag and drop the UnixServer files over.
 Say okay to overwrite.
 ![amp](docs/amp/s20.png)

-### Once thats done then you have to login to your server console(again I used putty) and change permissions to that run_bepinex.sh file
+### Once thats done then you have to login to your server console(again I used putty) and change permissions to that start_game_bepinex.sh file
 Make sure to change the script to include your instance name.
 ```
 sudo su